microsoftgraph/microsoft-graph-docs-contrib/concepts/delta_query_overview.md

 ## Using Delta Query <a id="using-delta-query"></a>

-Perform a request using the *delta* function with an optional token parameter.
 The typical call pattern is as follows:

 1. The application begins by calling the delta function on the desired resource.
-2. Microsoft Graph will send a response containing the requested resource and nextLink URL or a deltaLink URL.
+2. Microsoft Graph will send a response containing the requested resource and a [state token](#state-tokens).

      a.
 If a nextLink URL is returned, there are additional pages of data to be retrieved in the session.
 The application continues making requests using the nextLink URL until a deltaLink URL is included in the response.